Vague Preference Policy Learning for Conversational Recommendation: Experiments

 \subsubsection{Evaluation Metrics}

-This study employs success rate (SR@$T$) and average turn (AT) to evaluate the recommendation performance.
-SR@$T$ measures the percentage of successful recommendations within $T$ turns.
-A higher SR@$T$ indicates better performance.
-AT measures the average number of turns in a conversation.
-A lower AT demonstrates greater efficiency.
+We evaluate performance using Success Rate (SR@$T$) and Average Turn (AT).
+SR@$T$ measures the percentage of successful recommendations within $T$ turns; higher is better.
+AT measures the average conversation length; lower indicates greater efficiency.

-We also use hierarchical normalized discounted cumulative gain (hDCG@($T, K$)) to evaluate the ranking performance of the top-$K$ recommendations within $T$ turns. hDCG assigns higher scores to recommendations that are more relevant to the user.
-A higher nDCG@($T, K$) indicates a better ranking performance.
+We use hierarchical normalized Discounted Cumulative Gain (hDCG@($T, K$)) to evaluate the ranking of the top-$K$ recommendations within $T$ turns. hDCG assigns higher scores to recommendations that are more relevant to the user.
+A higher hDCG@($T, K$) indicates a better ranking performance.